Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Discussion

 \subsection{Dispersion induced by bubble--bubble interactions}

-The model including only bubble--bubble interactions reproduced the first-stage dispersion (separating into two steams), but did not reproduce the second stage dispersion (expanding the dispersion region) (see Fig.~\ref{fig7}).
+The model including only bubble--bubble interactions reproduced the first-stage dispersion (separating into two steams), but did not reproduce the second stage dispersion (expanding the dispersion region) (Fig.~\ref{fig7}).
 Therefore, we conclude that bubble--bubble interaction governs the first-stage dispersion.
 Figure~\ref{fig12} presents the formation process for the small-scale U-shaped dispersion induced by bubble--bubble interaction.

 A trailing bubble experiences wake-induced lift within the wake region of a leading bubble and therefore migrates laterally, initiating dispersion.
 Lift force is generated by the far-wake of the leading bubble, even when the bubble separation $S$ exceeds the wake length of $O\left({Re}^{1/2}\right)$ \cite{RamirezMunoz2011a, RamirezMunoz2011b, RamirezMunoz2013}.
 The lateral migration of the bubbles rapidly decays after leaving the wake region, transitioning to vertical rising to form the U-shaped dispersion.
+In the model, the bubbles rise linearly because only interactions between adjacent bubbles are considered.
+During the initial dispersion stage, successive bubbles alternately separate; as the spacing between the bubbles increase, the interaction forces rapidly become negligible.
+Consequently, each bubble subsequently rises with an approximately linear trajectory, behaving like an isolated single bubble.

 Note that randomness of the initial bubble position was introduced to trigger dispersion in the model and does not influence the magnitude of dispersion (see the Appendix).
+Both the experiment and the model show that, during the first stage, the bubbles alternately separate into two streams.
+When a given bubble experiences lift and deviates from the axis, the following bubble enters the wake of the preceding bubble and experiences a lift force in the opposite direction.
+This recurring mechanism causes successive bubbles to deflect alternately in two directions.
+Consequently, the first-stage dispersion is confined to a single vertical plane.

 The dispersion width shows little frequency dependence for $f\ge 8\,\mathrm{Hz}$.
 The wake-induced dispersion is not simply governed by the gradual attenuation of bubble--bubble interaction with increasing bubble separation, but by whether the trailing bubble remains inside or outside the leading bubble wake region.
 The wake of a spherical bubble has a slender structure with less surface vorticity and no standing eddy.
 The bubble wake is maintained over long distances by forming a far-wake in more distant regions \cite{RamirezMunoz2011a, RamirezMunoz2011b, RamirezMunoz2013}.
 If the trailing bubble remains within the far-wake, the wake-induced lift acting on it remains nearly constant.
 In contrast, at $f=4\,\mathrm{Hz}$, the bubble separation exceeds the far-wake length.
 Therefore, there is no wake-induced and the bubbles rise vertically without dispersing.